Merry-Joseph Blondel: Public commissions

-Blondel was working on his fresco cycle at the church of St. Thomas Aquinas, in the 7e arronsissement when he fell ill and died in 1853.
+Blondel was working on his fresco cycle at the church of St. Thomas Aquinas, in the 7e arrondissement when he fell ill and died in 1853.

 La Circassienne au Bain

 Louvre exhibition

 Blondel's entry for the salon exhibition in November 1814 was a full-sized figure painting, in oil on canvas, depicting a standing female figure, bathing in an idealised setting from classical antiquity.
 In typically simplistic fashion, the exhibition catalogue described the painting as painting no.108, Une Baigneuse (a bather).
 Critical references to the painting would later confirm Blondel's given title for the picture as La Circassienne au Bain.

 Loss on the RMS Titanic

 In January 1913, a claim was filed in New York against the White Star Line, by RMS Titanic survivor Mauritz Håkan Björnström-Steffansson, for financial compensation resulting from the loss of the painting.
 The amount of the claim was $100,000 ($2.4 million equivalent in 2014); a valuation which reflected Blondel's significant artistic status at that time and making it by far the most highly valued single item of luggage or cargo lost as a result of the sinking.